-Let's just put this one to rest right away.
+Let's put this one to rest right away.
 There is no such thing as being "crazy" or "normal".
 Mental health struggles can affect anyone at any time, and seeking help for those struggles takes courage and strength.
 It's not a sign of weakness, but a sign that you are taking care of yourself.
-And while therapy can certainly be helpful for those with serious mental illnesses, it's also a valuable resource for anyone experience stress, anxiety, relationship conflict, and any other life challenge.
+And while therapy can certainly be helpful for those with serious mental illnesses, it's also a valuable resource for anyone experiencing stress, anxiety, relationship conflict, and any other life challenge.

 Myth #2: Therapy is just a bunch of talking.